waldyrious/vscode-restclient/README.md

 ```

 ### System Variables
-System variables provide a pre-defined set of variables that can be used in any part of the request(Url/Headers/Body) in the format `{{$variableName}}`.
+System variables provide a pre-defined set of variables that can be used in any part of the request (url/headers/body) in the format `{{$variableName}}`.
 Currently, we provide a few dynamic variables which you can use in your requests.
 The variable names are _case-sensitive_.
 * `{{$aadToken [new] [public|cn|de|us|ppe] [<domain|tenantId>] [aud:<domain|tenantId>]}}`: Add an Azure Active Directory token based on the following options (must be specified in order):

   `new`: Optional.
 Specify `new` to force re-authentication and get a new token for the specified directory.
 Default: Reuse previous token for the specified directory from an in-memory cache.
 Expired tokens are refreshed automatically.
 (Use `F1 > Rest Client: Clear Azure AD Token Cache` or restart Visual Studio Code to clear the cache.)